Social Icons

 Directed by Alfred Hitchcock

-Vertigo is a mystery film in the late 50s that has a way of luring you in till you become hooked to see how it is all going to turn out.
+Vertigo is a mystery film from the late 50s that has a way of luring you in till you become hooked to see how it is all going to turn out.

-I love the nice twist in the ending that makes you know that all that you are watching is just a setup that is if you have not read the book prior to watching this classic.
+I love the nice twist in the ending that makes you know that all you are watching is just a setup, a write elaborate setup I must say.
+Now, that is if you have not read the book prior to watching this.

-Although many a classics have been made, Vertigo has received many praises which I believe it does not deserve.
-Viewers may be bored by the lengthy drama, but if you are the kind that loves to see how it is going to turn out, then Vertigo is a movie for you.
+Although many classics have been made, Vertigo has received many praises which I believe it does not deserve.
+Viewers may be bored by the lengthy drama, as the movie has pacing issues, but if you are the kind that loves to see how it is going to turn out, then Vertigo is a movie for you.

 The film stars James Stewart (It's A Wonderful Life) as former police detective John "Scottie" Ferguson, who had to retire due to disabilities (vertigo and clinical depression) incurred when a police colleague died trying to save him.